Coral bleaching: Other areas

 Coral in the south Red Sea does not bleach despite summer water temperatures up to 34 C.

 Coral bleaching in the Red Sea is more common in the northern section of the reefs; the southern part of the reef has been plagued by coral-eating starfish, dynamite fishing and human impacts on the environment.
-In 1988 there was a massive bleaching event that affected the reefs in Saudi Arabia and in Sudan, though the southern reefs were more resilient and it affected them very little.
-Previously it was thought that the northern reef suffers more from coral bleaching and shows a fast turnover of coral, while the southern reef was thought to not suffer from bleaching as harshly and show more consistency.
+In 1988, there was a massive bleaching event that affected the reefs in Saudi Arabia and Sudan, though the southern reefs were more resilient and it affected them very little.
+Previously, it was thought that the northern reef suffers more from coral bleaching and shows a fast turnover of coral, while the southern reef was thought to not suffer from bleaching as harshly and show more consistency.
 However, new research shows that where the southern reef should be bigger and healthier than the northern, it was not.
 This is believed to be because of major disturbances in recent history from bleaching events, and coral-eating starfish.

 In 2010, coral bleaching occurred in Saudi Arabia and Sudan, where the temperature rose 10 to 11 degrees.
 Certain taxa experienced 80% to 100% of their colonies bleaching, while some showed on average 20% of that taxa bleaching.